digital-services-act/transparency-database/resources/markdown/api-documentation.md

 The day and month may have leading zeroes or not.

-The date must be after or equal to the start date.
+The date must be after or equal to the application date.

 ### Information source (source_type)